macoto00/SoftCake-Purpouse-Learning-Repo/Cucumber/README.md

 Describe test scenarios using Gherkin syntax.

-- Step definitions (`Scenario`, `Given`, `When`, `Then` should have unique descriptions within step definition files and across step definitions files
+- Step definitions (`Scenario`, `Given`, `When`, `Then` should have unique descriptions within step definition files and across step definitions files.
 - The best practice to differentiate step definitions is to make the descriptions as specific as possible to reflect the behavior or action being tested in the scenario.

 ```gherkin